XaloraAI/Xalora-agent-framework/README.md

 ## Support

 For support, please open an issue in the GitHub repository or contact the maintainers.
-Join the XaloraEcosystem Builder telegram https://t.me/heuristsupport
+Join the XaloraEcosystem

 ## Star History